 Loire Valley guidebooks and maps

-For detailed cycle route information and maps, see Cycling the River Loire: The Way of St Martin.
+For detailed cycle route information and maps, see Cycling the River Loire.
 L'intégrale de la Loire à vélo de Nevers à la mer is now also available in English (The Complete Loire à Vélo Trail from Nevers to the Atlantic).
 There is also Richard Peace’s Cycling Southern France: Loire to Mediterranean.

 More general overviews include the Footprint guide to the Loire Valley and the DK Eyewitness travel guide.
 The Loire: A Cultural History by Martin Garrett is also an interesting backgrounder.
 For the Loire Chateaux area, there are plenty of beautifully illustrated books which tend to be heavy – remember, whatever you buy, apart from food, you have to carry, so it’s probably best to use them for inspiration and route-planning prior to departure; they include Chateaux of the Loire Valley.
 See also our article on the top 10 Loire chateaux to see by bike.